 The Culinary Arts & Hospitality Management program is designed to introduce students to careers in the field of hospitality.
 As part of the National Restaurant Association's Pro Start program, this program covers all facets of the industry from working and managing a kitchen to being in charge of events and food service operations.
-You will gain valuable experiences spending 200 lab hours operating our restaurant, The Lunch Box Café and providing catering services.
-In addition, students will complete 200 internship hours at area restaurants and banquet facilities.
+You will gain valuable experiences at local restaurants and banquet facilities.
 Successful completion of the Pro Start program enables students to earn up to 15 college credits.